mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/15-hard-things-I.md

 - Tool calling (Functions / Tools / MCPs)
   - Context management
   - Tooling confusion
-  - Coercing the model to use them
+  - Coercing the model to use the tools
 - Models
   - Mix and match for best results
+  - Smaller model based agents in orchestration > Single large model based Agent